 By 1968 as the boom in the slot racing craze matured, cars got faster, but speed came by compromising the realistic appearance of the cars.
 Lightweight vacuum-formed bodies were flattened for a low center of gravity and improved aerodynamics.
 Tiny wheels improved handling.
 Front wheels atrophied or even disappeared.
 High speed collisions discouraged efforts at detail and finish quality, in fact, cars became difficult to even see in action.
-When slot “cars” bare no resemblance to any real car, the connection of real motorsports is lost.
-Those who appreciate the “modeling” aspect of the hobby, were driven from commercial tracks as “thingies” and wing cars sped by and the hobby lost a big segment of it’s enthusiasts.
+When slot “cars” no longer resemble any real car, the connection of real motorsports is lost.
+Those who appreciate the “modeling” aspect of the hobby, were driven from commercial tracks as “thingies” and wing cars sped by and the hobby lost a big segment of its enthusiasts.

-Meanwhile the arms race for speed domination lead to higher car cost, driving our the budget minded and kids.
-The answer to “how fast can it go” became how much do you want to spend?
+Meanwhile the arms race for speed domination lead to higher car cost, The answer to “how fast can it go” became how much do you want to spend?
 Kids and the budget-minded were driven out.

 So both scale and full size racing had reached commercial and popular success only to be killed by speed.

 Recently reality has returned to slot racing as both manufacturers and individuals built wonderfully accurate, beautiful models. a dozen manufacturers now produce hundreds of different models from all categories and in 4 scale sizes.
 Many slot cars now rival fine diecast cars in finish and detail.